oils-for-unix/oils/doc/ref/index.md

 ## `help` builtin command

-When you type `help` in OSH or YSH, the text is derived from this reference.
+When you type `help` in OSH or YSH, it shows a URL to this reference, or text extracted from it.
-Most topics show you a URL.

-## About This Reference
+## About

-### Source Dir
+### Source

 [The source code]($oils-src:doc/) is a simple tree of Markdown files:

+    REPO/
       doc/
         release-index.md     # /release/$VERSION/

         index.md             # All Docs on Oils, /release/$VERSION/doc/
         getting-started.md
         ...

         ref/
           index.md           # this page, the Oils Reference toc-osh.md         # OSH topics
           toc-ysh.md         # YSH topics
           toc-data.md        # Data language topics

           chap-cmd-lang.md   # chapter on the command language chap-front-end.md
           ...

-### URLs
+### HTML

 The URLs mirror the source code, with minor differences: